-There are few designated street parking spaces in Fryerning, with the exception of two-three spaces outside the Parish Rooms and the church of Saint Mary the Virgin.
+There are few designated street parking spaces in Fryerning, with the exception of two-three spaces outside the Paris Rooms and the church of Saint Mary the Virgin.

-In 2016, BBC published the Brentwood Parking Strategy, Strategy Options Development Report24, which reviewed all BBC owned and operated off-street parking facilities across the borough.
-The report acknowledged that Ingatestone has parking demand and supply problems, but notes: "that there are limited opportunities to improve the situation due to the size of the town and its geographic location between the railway line (to the south) and A12 (to the north)".
+In 2016, BBC published the Brentwood Parking Strategy Options Development Report24, which reviewed all BBC owned and operated off-street parking facilities across the brough.
+The report acknowledged that Ingatestone has parking demand and supply problems, but notes: 'that there are limited opportunities to improve the situation due to the town and its geographic location between the railway line (to the south) and A12 (to the north)'.